-- PNB is generally supportive of proposed amendments to a company's constitution if said changes are to streamline with the following: - Provisions of the Companies Act 2016; - Main Market Listing Requirements; - Any other relevant regulations; or - Administrative in nature, such as change of name, change of registered offices and other similar changes. - Other proposed changes in a company's constitution must be in the best interest and not detrimental to the Company and its shareholders.
+- PNB is generally supportive of proposed amendments to a company's constitution if said changes are to streamline with the following: - > Provisions of the Companies Act 2016; - ➤ Main Market Listing Requirements; - > Any other relevant regulations; or - > Administrative in nature such as change of name, change of registered offices and other similar changes. - Other proposed changes in a company's constitution must be in the best interest and not detrimental to the company and its shareholders.

-No. Proposed Resolution Policies 9 Shareholders' mandate for Recurrent Related Party Transactions (RRPT) PNB to vote FOR if the Company fulfils all the following criteria: i.
+No. Proposed Resolution Policies 8 i.
 PNB is satisfied with the level of disclosure of all material information on the transactions. ii.
-The proposed transactions are not potentially detrimental to the Company. iii.
-The Audit Committee of the Company is of the view that the transaction is in the best interest of the listed issuer, conducted at an arm's length basis, on terms not more favourable to the related parties than those generally available to the public, and not detrimental to the interest of the minority shareholders of the Company.
-In determining the voting direction, PNB may also take into account the financial significance of the transactions to the business of the Company.
+The proposed transactions are not potentially detrimental to the company. iii.
+The Audit Committee of the company is of the view that the transaction is in the best interest of the listed issuer, conducted at an arm's length basis, on terms not more favourable to the related parties than those generally available to the public, and not detrimental to the interest of the minority shareholders of the company.
+In determining the voting direction, PNB may also take into account the financial significance of the transactions to the business of the company.
 PNB may vote AGAINST the RRPT if the above criteria are not met.
 PNB to ABSTAIN from voting on RRPTs in line with regulatory requirements, if any.

-No. Proposed Resolution Policies 10 Re-appointment of auditors and payment of auditors' fees PNB to vote FOR the re-appointment of auditors if: i.
-The audit partner has not served the Company for more than the prescribed period under the relevant regulations or rules. ii.
-The audit fees are reasonable.
-PNB may vote AGAINST re-appointment of auditors if: i.
-The Company's financial position is not accurately reflected by the auditor's opinion. ii.
+No. Proposed Resolution Policies 9 Re-appointment of auditors and payment of auditors' fees PNB to vote FOR the re-appointment of auditors if: i.
+The audit partner has not served the company for more than the prescribed period under the relevant regulations or rules. ii.
+The audit fees are reasonable. i.
+The company's financial position is not accurately reflected by the auditor's opinion. ii.
 There are serious concerns about the accounts presented or the audit procedures used. iii.
 The auditors are being replaced without explanation. iv.
 There are concerns over potential conflicts of interests.

-11 Approval of dividends i.
-Generally, PNB to vote FOR the approval of dividends. i.
-PNB may vote AGAINST the approval of dividends if the declaration of dividends are detrimental to the performance or survival of the Company.
-12 Changes in Constitution / Deed i.
+No. Proposed Resolution Policies 10 Approval of dividends Generally, PNB to vote FOR the approval of dividends.
+PNB may vote AGAINST the approval of dividends if the declaration of dividends are detrimental to the performance or survival of the company.
+11 11 Changes in Constitution / Deed Generally, PNB to vote FOR the if : i.
 The proposed changes are in line with the regulations. ii.
 The proposed changes are in the best interest of the Company or REIT and its shareholders or unitholders, respectively.
 PNB may vote AGAINST the changes in Constitution / Deed if the proposed changes are detrimental to the Company or REIT and its shareholders or unitholders, respectively.